pactus-project/pactus.org/docs/learn/consensus/consensus-protocol.md

 # Consensus protocol

-Zarb consensus algorithm is a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) replication with [Byzantine fault](https://en.wikipedia.org/wiki/Byzantine_fault) tolerance.
+Pactus consensus algorithm is a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) replication with [Byzantine fault](https://en.wikipedia.org/wiki/Byzantine_fault) tolerance.
 The consensus algorithm at any given time is in one the following states: